 Neurodiversity

-This Pathway helps children and young people in Devon (excluding Plymouth) with neurodevelopmental conditions such as Autism Spectrum Condition (ASC), Attention Deficit Hyperactivity Disorder (ADHD), where the young person has co-occurring mental health needs, and Tics and Tourette’s Syndrome, where the young person has co-occurring mental health needs.
+This Pathway helps children and young people in Devon (excluding Plymouth) with neurodevelopmental conditions such as Autism Spectrum Condition.

 CFHD specialists you might receive care from in this Pathway